flywire/lo-p/docs/33-Charts_in_Others_Docs.md

 # Chapter 33.
-Using Charts in Other
+Using Charts in Other Documents

-Documents
+!!! note "Topics"
+    Copy-and-Paste
+    Dispatches; Adding a
+    Chart to a Text
+    Document; Adding a
+    Chart to a Slide
+    Document; Saving the
+    Chart as an Image

+    Example folders:
+    "Chart2 Tests" and
+    "Utils"

 This chapter describes two examples, TextChart.java and